Liberal Education at Miami

 The Miami Plan: Global.
 Innovative.
 Impactful.

 Miami University was founded in 1809 on the belief that a liberal education provides the best possible experience for life in a changing world.
 “Liberal,” from the Latin liberalis, means “free” - the kind of education that free and democratic citizens should attain.
-Miami’s emphasis on global and innovative liberal education continues and is now referred to as the Miami Plan (MP).
-All students entering Miami in Fall 2023 or later participate in new MP requirements.
+Miami’s emphasis on an innovative approach to the total curriculum continues and is now referred to as the Miami Plan (MP).

-The Miami Plan enhances specialized studies in any major or professional field and provides contexts for exploring social, academic, political, and professional choices.
-The MP empowers students to creatively transform the future with the tools to question assumptions, design solutions, exchange views with others, and become better global citizens.
-The overall MP experience develops transferable skills in Miami’s “Four Pillars” that embody the values and mission of a Miami education.
+The Miami Plan is not a list of courses; rather, it is a philosophy that binds your coursework together.
+It enhances specialized studies in any major or professional field and provides contexts for exploring social, academic, political, and professional choices.
+The Miami Plan empowers students to creatively transform the future with the tools to question assumptions, design solutions, exchange views with others, and become better global citizens.
+This experience develops transferable skills in Miami’s “Four Pillars” that embody the values and mission of a Miami education.

 • Civic-Mindedness and Social Engagement